tca2/birdseyevyu/README.md

 status](https://www.r-pkg.org/badges/version/datavyu)](https://CRAN.R-project.org/package=datavyu)
 <!-- badges: end -->

-The goal of datavyu is to to to facilitate the use of the open-source datavyu software for the analysis of qualitative audiovisual data
+The goal of {datavyu} is to to to facilitate the use of the open-source **datavyu** software for the analysis of qualitative audiovisual data

 ## Installation